celo-org/celo-monorepo/packages/attestation-service/README.md

 - `Mismatching issuer, I am ${address}` - The attestation request references an issuer address that does not match that of the AS that actually received the request.
 - `NO_INCOMPLETE_ATTESTATION_FOUND_ERROR / 'No incomplete attestation found'` - The Attestations contract has no record that this AS was randomly assigned as an issuer for the given account/identifier pair.
+- `I am not an authorized issuer for this account` - The AS is not authorized to issue a PhoneNumberType VerifiableCredential for this user.
+This means the Attestations contract has no record that this AS was randomly assigned as an issuer for the given account/identifier pair.
+- `Can't issue a credential for an incomplete attestation` - The user has requested a PhoneNumberType VerifiableCredential from an issuer with whom the user has not completed a phone number ownership attestation.
 - `ATTESTATION_ERROR / 'Valid attestation could not be provided'` - A call to validateAttestationCode in the Attestations contract has failed.
 This method checks that (1) there is a non-expired incomplete attestation assigned to the issuer whose signature constitutes the given attestation code.
 - `'Invalid securityCodePrefix'` - A security code prefix with an incorrect length was provided in the attestation request.
 - `'Invalid smsRetrieverAppSig'` - The provided smsRetrieverAppSig does not match the regex `'^[\\w+]{5,12}$'`